Our Mission At TTG Financial

 Dow theory is a financial theory that says the market is in an upward trend if one of its averages. the industrials or transportation index, advances above a previous high and is accompanied or followed by a similar advance in the other average.
 For example, if the Dow Jones Industrial Average climbs to an intermediate high, the Dow Jones Transportation Average is expected to follow within a reasonable period of time.

-a) Dow Theory is a technical indicator that predicts the market is in an upward trend if one of its average’s advances above a previous high, followed by a similar advance in the other average.
+A) Dow Theory is a technical indicator that predicts the market is in an upward trend if one of its average’s advances above a previous high, followed by a similar advance in the other average.

-b) The theory is predicated on the concept that the market discounts everything in a way consistent with the efficient market’s hypothesis.
+B) The theory is predicated on the concept that the market discounts everything in a way consistent with the efficient market’s hypothesis.

-c) In such a theory, different market indices must confirm each other in terms of price action and volume patterns until trends reverse.
+C) In such a theory, different market indices must confirm each other in terms of price action and volume patterns until trends reverse.

 Technical Analysis to assist in identifying secondary market trends and the adjustments they require.